Rocket-PropelledWeeb/redive/docs/guide/adding-content.md

 ### Step 1: Adding your audio

 wacca-acb-editor todo
 make sure to edit the batch file for 3.10
+need to figure out acb to uasset